SissiW/MutualFormer/README.md

 # 《MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention》IJCV 2024

 ## Abstract
-Aggregating multi-modality data to obtain reliable data representation attracts more and more attention.
+Aggregating multi-modality data to obtain reliable data representation attracts more and more attention.
 Recent studies demonstrate that Transformer models usually work well for multi-modality tasks.
 Existing Transformers generally either adopt the Cross-Attention (CA) mechanism or simple concatenation to achieve the information interaction among different modalities which generally ignore the issue